 Getting Started with Altcoins

 There are a ton of altcoins.
 These days, any tech-savvy programmer can whip up a white paper and an altcoin.
 Altcoins come in a staggering variety of flavors.
-Princeton even offers a free online course through Coursera on the history of altcoins.
+Check out our blog post “Best Altcoins“, where we list our top 8 picks for 2020.
 How do you sift through the mounds of altcoins to find the hidden gem?
 This is no easy feat.

 Part of what makes specific altcoins valuable – and enticing – is the function they offer beyond BTC.
 The market continues to experiment with different types of altcoins.
 Here are some of the popular altcoins by market cap.